-In conclusion, the ransomware landscape has changed in 2022, for better or for worse.
+In conclusion, the ransomware landscape has changed, for better or for worse.
 With ransom payments and attacks on the rise, companies are advised to look into cyber security insurance as a last line of defense for the worst case scenario.

 However, to prevent things from ever getting to that point, it would be wise to invest in ransomware prevention tools.